ccyip/oadt/popl22.md

 explaining the purpose of each file.

-Section (Paper-to-artifact Correspondence) connects the definitions and theorems in the paper to the formalization in the artifact, and shows the differences between them.
+Section (Paper-to-artifact Correspondence) connects the definitions and theorems in the paper to the formalization in the artifact.

 Section (Differences Between Paper and Artifact) discusses the minor discrepancies between our Coq formalization and the paper due to presentation